Last Updated on April 21, 2023

 Therefore, it is strongly advised that they are trained and socialized from an early age.

-Although dark or black Cane Corsos may look more intimidating than others, there is in fact no noticeable difference in temperament or behavior between the different color variations.
+Although dark or black Corsos may look more intimidating than others, there is in fact no noticeable difference in temperament or behavior between the different color variations.

 Unfortunately, the Cane Corso colors do affect their health.
 Several studies have proved this fact.